Well done to all our children who have received a Reading Award this term- you are brilliant!

 Enjoying English Across the School!

-Here are some examples of the work the children have produced and activities we have engaged with:
+Here are some examples of the work the children have produced

 The Repertory Theatre - Whole School Theatre Visit -January